CodeYourFuture/curriculum/org-cyf/content/guides/employability/portfolio/creating-a-portfolio-site.md

 If you're looking for some hints on how to get started there's help on FreeCodeCamp but remember to make it your project and don't just do a version of theirs!

 https://www.freecodecamp.org/news/how-to-build-a-developer-portfolio-website/

+## Portfolio criteria

+- [ ] My portfolio introduces me and my work
+- [ ] The design and code is my own, not a template or tutorial
+- [ ] Each project is linked to my code on GitHub and the deployed project
+- [ ] I have published my professional contact information on my portfolio
+- [ ] My Accessibility and SEO scores are 100 on Lighthouse
+- [ ] My portfolio is deployed
+- [ ] I have replaced this README with one that describes my own portfolio